Immigration Law at Haub Law

 - Litigate removal proceedings on behalf of individuals or the government

-Students pursuing this Path to Practice should consider taking courses from the Civil Litigation/Dispute Resolution Path to Practice.
+Students pursuing this Path to Practice should consider taking the recommended courses below.
 Students should also work at developing or enhancing foreign language skills in connection with pursuing a practice in immigration law.

 -